 - Unpleasant or damaging experiences in childhood leading to an internalisation and repression of angry feelings.
 These repressed emotions then begin to express themselves in the long term.

 - Exposure to violent, intimidating or destructive anger in the past which can lead to the fear, repression and quelling of one’s own anger.
 This means that some people can struggle to safely express their anger because they have not accepted it or learnt how to tolerate it.

 - Insufficiently addressed trauma, painful past experiences or underlying hurt, which can provoke angry, and seemingly uncontrollable, reactions to certain situations in the present.

 - Present circumstantial difficulties such as stress or grief, and an attendant sense of struggling to cope with life’s challenges.

 Anger issues can often occur at times of more general psychological discomfort or distress, and can be looked at in conjunction with other issues such as depression or anxiety.
-If your anger, or any other aspect of your mental health, is causing you problems in your life and relationships, then please do not hesitate to get in touch with the portland practice, and arrange a consultation with our mental health professionals here.
+If anger management, or any other aspect of your mental health, is causing you problems in your life and relationships, then please do not hesitate to get in touch with the Portland Practice in Harley Street, London to arrange a consultation with one of our therapists who specialise in anger management.